 - They should seek medical advice promptly when feeling unwell (even if having very mild symptoms only) and get tested under the instructions of a healthcare worker.
 They can proactively make a request to your doctor for testing when there is any suspicion

 - Apart from the accident and emergency departments of public hospitals and GOPCs, you may also visit private clinics and hospitals.
-The Government provides free testing of COVID-19 for private doctors, whose compulsory testing will continue to be conducted using DTS specimen.
+The Government provides free testing of COVID-19 for private doctors (free medical consultation service not included), whose compulsory testing will continue to be conducted using DTS specimen.

 - They should not attend the mobile specimen collection stations or Community Testing Centres (CTCs)

 - They can obtain a deep throat saliva (DTS) specimen collection pack from any of the designated distribution points, and return the specimen to one of the designated collection points